fibondev/fibon-token/README.md

-# Fibon Token
+# Fibon Token System

-# Deploying Fibon Token System via Remix
+This README provides instructions for deploying the Fibon Token system using Remix IDE.

 ## Prerequisites

 - Access to [Remix IDE](https://remix.ethereum.org/)
 - MetaMask or similar web3 wallet
 - Sufficient ETH for gas fees
+- Understanding of Ethereum and smart contract deployment

 ## Deployment Steps